ibmresilient/resilient-community-apps/fn_exchange_online/README.md

   Specify all changes in this release.
 Do not remove the release notes of a previous release
 -->
+### v1.1.0
+* Add "retry" capability to Microsoft Graph API requests when 503 (server unavailable)  or 429 (too many requests) are returned from the server.
+Parameters max_retries_total and max_retries_backoff_factor are settable in the app.config.

 ### v1.0.0
 * Initial Release